 In a 2012 paper published in the Journal of Research in Personality, Collins and her colleague analyzed breakup tactics and identified a handful of common ones.
 One of the most common strategies is “open confrontation,” in which partners directly discuss ending the relationship.
 Another is the “avoidance” strategy, in which one partner decreases contact with the other person, avoids future meetings or discloses very little about their personal life.
 Yet another popular strategy is “self-blame,” which basically translates to “it’s not you, it’s me.”

 People may also break up using the “cost escalation” strategy.
 “That would be like essentially making the relationship so terrible that your partner decides to get out,” Collins said.

-Others may use “mediated communication” strategy to break up, which means talking to somebody else about your desire to end the relationship with the hope that the third-party person would communicate that to your partner.
+Others may use a “mediated communication” strategy to break up, which means talking to somebody else about your desire to end the relationship with the hope that the third-party person would communicate that to your partner.
 That third party could also be a breakup email or the Dear John letters of the pre-technology era.

 Ghosting seems most related to a combination of avoidance technique and the mediated communication strategy, Collins said.
 You avoid seeing and talking to the person and your social media is the third party informing the ghostee that you have moved on.

 When being ghosted, people often take it to reflect on themselves — their own wrong behavior, imperfections, and flaws.
 But ghosting actually reveals more about the personality of the ghoster than the ghostee.